harroo/Drifture/README.md

     //send the data to the server, the server should relay it };

+//to create an entity
+DriftureManager.CreateEntity = (int type, Vector3 position, byte[] metaData) => {

+    //send the data to the server, the server should relay it after doing this:
+    TODO THING HERE AMSDAJKSHDYIASGDIAULSHDILAUSHDLKASDH LKASJDHLKASJDHLKJASDHLKJASD };
+//to delete an entity
+DriftureManager.DeleteEntity = (ulong entityId) => {

+    //send the data to the server, the server should relay it after doing this:
+    TODO THING HERE AMSDAJKSHDYIASGDIAULSHDILAUSHDLKASDH LKASJDHLKASJDHLKJASDHLKJASD };
 ```
 the serevr shouild relay all of these back to the clients, after optional processing if it needs to do some stuff